MQTT is one of the most commonly used protocols in IoT projects. It stands for Message Queuing Telemetry Transport.

-Slower: because it used much bigger data packets for requesting data from the server.
+Slower: because it uses bigger data packets to communicate with the server.

-Overhead: because of HTTP requests opens and closes the connection at each request, while MQTT stays online to make the channel always open between the broker “server” and clients.
+Overhead: HTTP request opens and closes the connection at each request, while MQTT stays online to make the channel always open between the broker “server” and clients.

 Power consuming: since it takes a longer time and more data packets, therefore it uses much power.

-In the previous blog, we discussed the IoT system in details and its 4 components.
-If you need a memory refresh or this is your first blog reading in our IoT blog series, then you can check the previous blog from here.
+In the previous IoT blog, we discussed the IoT system in details and its 4 components.
+I would recommend you go through it if this is your first time reading about IoT.

-One of these components was the IoT platform which is responsible mainly for connecting the devices together.
+One of these components was the IoT platform.
+It’s responsible for connecting the devices together, indeed.

-The IoT platform is just a cloud-based software that implements a broker server and some software with GUI to allow user manage and monitor his connected devices.
+Though, the IoT platform is just a cloud-based software that implements a broker server and some software with GUI to allow user control and monitor his connected devices.